Best Places to See the Northern Lights

 Where to see the Nordic Northern Lights

 The official Aurora season is from September until April, but like with so many other things with nature, it's not something you can say with any certainty.
-The ideal conditions are when it's cold and dark outside, and the Northern Lights' activity is high.
+The ideal conditions are when it's cold and dark outside and the Northern Lights activity is high.
 The sky has to be clear, usually on cold nights.

-See more: The Ultimative Northern Light Guide
+See more: The Ultimate Northern Light Guide

 Best places to watch the Northern Lights